emmariaolsson/algorithms/lab_docs/report.md

 Minimal and clean example implementations of data structures and algorithms in Python 3.

+## P+
+We are aiming at P+ and for that we:
+* Used  issue tracker and systematic commit messages to manage project
+* Wrote 2 extra test cases each (in total each person wrote 4 test cases)
+* Carried out the refactoring plan for each function described under the headline Refactoring

 ## Onboarding experience

 Did it build and run as documented?